 The Nipple Quilt: A Genealogical Fabric of Human Existence

 by Laura Phelps Rogers, on display in the Fulginiti Foyer.
 Laura's work is about personal, familial, generational, social and cultural memories.
 The quilt is made of life casts of people’s nipples as a means of representing and documenting the person.

-The 15th Genetics & Ethics Conference was held in Estes Park
+The 15th Genetics & Ethics Conference was held last summer in Estes

 Therese "Tess" Jones, PhD

-on July 18-19.
-This year’s topic was the ethical, legal and social
+Park on July 18-19.
+This year’s topic was the ethical, legal and

-implications of the biological explanations of addiction for
+social implications of the biological explanations of addiction

 experts from the law, public policy, genetics, medicine and neurobiology